 We hurry to check out of the hostel, take the bus to Guilin, and then another bus to its train station where we hop on the high-speed train and return to Guangzhou.

 Useful Tips for Travelling to Guilin and Yangshuo Like a Badass

 - Since July 28th, 2014, Guilin applies a 72-Hour Visa-Free Policy in order to facilitate passport holders of more than 50 countries and regions to enjoy a visa-free trip up to 72 hours when taking an international transfer via Liangjiang Airport.
-Details about it can be found here: 72-Hour Visa-Free Transit.
+Details about it can be found here.

 - Guilin’s weather is defined by a subtropical monsoon climate which is characterised by high humidity and four distinct seasons.
-According to this guide: “It can still be cold in spring in Guilin.
+According to a guide I found on the internet: “It can still be cold in spring in Guilin.
 But when the sun comes out, it is the best time to cruise the Li River.
 The scenery along the river is pretty fabulous with warm sunshine and a breeze.”
 I cannot agree more.
-We were there in the beginning of March and at night you had to wear a light jacket, but with a nice sunshine during the day, the cruise was excellent.
+We were there at the beginning of March and at night you had to wear a light jacket, but with a ray of nice sunshine during the day, the cruise was excellent.
 Probably summer reveals an even more beautiful picture of the karst valleys, but be prepared for a lot of sweating.